RedTahr/ios/README.md

 trying to fix the 200+ "this has been deprecated in Swift 3.0" warnings that show up.
 But as this for firmware updates its simpler to chop it and the Ringly DFU project/references out, then try migrating.

+### ReactiveCocoa

+Carthage can't get this to build, have opened it in XCode and updated a few things as suggested by the compiler, but haven't got it going yet.
+So Ringly continues to not built as ReactiveCocoa is missing :-)

+Most work is being carried out in the removed-dfu branch at time of writing.

+original readme below
 ================================================

 # Ringly for iOS